CXianRen/AMST/readme.md

 python3 -m dataset.test
 ```

 ## Checkpoints
-we have uploaded parts of our model here [ckpt](https://drive.google.com/drive/folders/1x9TER3mc1sMgcALp7x_ooK65IjRHOaHN?usp=sharing)(Due to the space limitation, only CREMAD is uploaded).
+we have uploaded parts of our model ckpt and also tensorboard files here [ckpt](https://drive.google.com/drive/folders/1x9TER3mc1sMgcALp7x_ooK65IjRHOaHN?usp=sharing)(Due to the space limitation, only CREMAD is uploaded).
 You can download and run evaluated directly with:

 ```sh
 # single modal model